 National Weather Service San Diego CA

-High pressure to the southwest will expand into California through
+High pressure over the interior west will be weakening through

 .DISCUSSION...FOR EXTREME SOUTHWESTERN CALIFORNIA INCLUDING ORANGE...

 Mountain wave clouds developed this morning and increased into

 the early afternoon, creating a nearly solid cloud deck over

 much of central San Diego County and portions of Riverside County.